Alexander Zverev: Playing style

 Zverev is an all-court player and does not aim to be better on any surface in particular.
 He has said, "I feel like I can play on all surfaces.
-I’ve been to two finals or won tournaments on every single surface.
-I don’t feel like I have to focus on one...
+I've been to two finals or won tournaments on every single surface.
+I don't feel like I have to focus on one...
 I feel like I have good chances at all of them."
 Toni Nadal, the uncle and coach of Rafael Nadal, has praised his ability on hard courts in particular, saying, "His best surface is, in my eyes, the hard court, because he moves better than he does on clay."
 Six of Zverev's first ten titles came on hard courts, while the other four were on clay.
-As of 2020, he has yet to win a title on grass, but has reached two finals and also defeated Federer on that surface.
+As of 2024, he has yet to win a title on grass, but has reached two finals and defeated Federer on that surface.
+His best grass tournament remains Halle, in his home country.

 Zverev has the ability to serve-and-volley as well.
 His older brother Mischa is regarded as the biggest proponent of this playing style on the modern tour.
-Although Sascha does not employ this technique as often as his brother, he has shown it can be effective in big matches such as the Madrid Masters final against Dominic Thiem, a player who rarely comes to the net.
-Zverev's volleying technique is regarded as one of his biggest weaknesses.
+Although Zverev does not employ this technique as often as his brother, he has shown it can be effective in big matches such as the Madrid Masters final against Dominic Thiem, a player who rarely comes to the net.
+Zverev's volley and overhead technique are regarded as some of his biggest weaknesses.

-Zverev was tall, but skinny and not very muscular when growing up.
+Zverev was tall but skinny and not very muscular when growing up.
 His fitness trainer Jez Green has focused on making him stronger and set a goal for him to add 4 kg of muscle each year.
-Initially, Zverev had difficulty adjusting to this training style on the court, saying, "I had no idea what was going on in my body," and needed to adapt his shot technique as he became more muscular.
+Initially, Zverev had difficulty adjusting to this training style on the court, saying, "I had no idea what was going on in my body", and needed to adapt his shot technique as he became more muscular.
 Eventually, he improved on the court.
 Green remarked, "He started to become less wobbly.
 He started to absorb the power, so when someone hit hard he could hit the ball back and everything locked into place."